 There’s not a lot of additional info on the Fees tab (because there are no additional fees) but note that Vanguard ETFs can be bought and sold commission free through a Vanguard brokerage account.
 This is a great option for US-based investors.
 In Canada, we can use Questrade to buy them commission free, but we will have to pay a small commission when we sell them.

 One more thing I want to highlight about the ETF version.
 This isn’t particularly important in terms of it’s influence on my decision about whether or not to invest in a fund, but it does have a logistical impact.
 For ETF’s, you might need to be aware of the price.
 Ultimately, it depends on whether or not your brokerage allows fractional ETF shares.
 If you hold your Vanguard ETF at Vanguard, you can hold fractional shares, so if you want to invest $2000 you can just buy $2000 worth of VTI.
 However, if you hold your Vanguard ETF at Questrade, you cannot hold fractional shares — you have to buy whole shares.
 Thus, if I want to invest $2000, and VTI costs $211.92, then I can buy 9 shares, effectively investing $1907.28 and leaving $92.72 in cash.
 This is kind of annoying but, again, ETFs have lower fees.
-Ultimately, the option you choose will be a combination of personal preference and the types of funds and accounts are available to you.
+Ultimately, the option you choose will be a combination of personal preference, location and the types of funds and accounts are available to you.